 Hear how the spirit in the old Odd Fellows hall has “touched” the staff at the Clay Bakers.
 Visit the Home of the Friendless, the Eastern Shore’s oldest orphanage and listen for sound of Solomon Barrett playing his fife and drum in the old cemetery that also has two “healing trees.”

 The scariest stop of all will be at Foxley Hall, the most haunted house in Easton where mist and fog frequently appear inside the kitchen and living area, and where the screams of a woman are sometimes heard from a 3rd floor room.
 You’ll learn much about Easton’s history and more about the spirits that still hang around.”
-Check website for times and rates.
+Check website for times, $20 adults, $15 kids.

-VISIT/TOUR/FUN: Councell Farms, Cordova.
 With the threat of being crowded out by Big Agri-Business, family farms must innovate to stay solvent.
 Some have turned into wineries or breweries, others to growing specific “artisan” produce.
-Councell Farms does something else entirely: it’s got the most engaging, exuberant human-powered playground you’ll ever see in a fallow field.
+Councell Farms does something else entirely.
+It’s got the most engaging, exuberant human-powered playground you’ll ever see in a fallow field.

 When exhausted, have an ice-cream cone from the on-site creamery and then buy some just-picked produce or autumnal decorations to take home.
-Open late June thru October, Farmstand open daily 9:30-7pm, Field of Fun until 5:30, $5 per person.
+Open late June thru October, Farmstand and Field of Fun open daily 9:30-5:30, $6 per person.

 As most visitors (94%) who drop in are “new to wine,” Triple Creek focuses on the type of vintages that suit them; Blackberry Rose being the biggest seller.